 4. You do not need a swimsuit.
 Bathing suits bring in more debris, and are unnecessary in the private float room.
 Plus, clothing can get in the way of a good float.

 More questions?
 Check out our frequently asked questions page.

 We want you to have an amazing and safe experience at deep and request that you be aware of and agree to the following information and policies:

 1. No drugs or alchohol before (or during) your float.
 To preserve the integrity of our facility, tobacco users must abstain from smoking for at least 2 hours before floating.
 We reserve the right to deny access based on our assessment of a person's smell and sobriety.

 2. We have a $1,000 contamination fee for our float pools.
-Voluntary or involuntary release of bodily fluids, communicable or infectious diseases, oils, creams, and hair dyes in the float solution may enact the contamination fee for salt replacement, cleaning, and loss of income for closing the float pool.
+Voluntary or involuntary release of bodily fluids, communicable or infectious diseases, oils, creams, and hair dyes in the float solution may enact the contamination fee.

 3. Cancellations must be done 24 hours in advance.
 Failure to give proper notice when canceling an appointment or not showing up for an appointment will incur a $49 charge.
 Members may forfeit a float from their membership balance in place of payment.

 You may save time at check-in by printing and filling out both forms before coming in.

 Please arrive 10 minutes before your float to fill out the forms here, or 5 minutes before if you have the completed form.